neoxush/VibeCoding/browser-extensions/enhanced-split-view/README.md

 9. **State Persistence**: Tab roles and connections survive page refreshes and navigation changes.
 10. **Context Menu Controls**: Right-click on S/T indicators for options like Revoke, Disconnect, and Join as Source.
 11. **Volume Control**: Instant mute/unmute toggle appears automatically when audio/video is playing.
-12. **Drag-to-Navigate**: Drag any link onto the role icon to navigate the current page to that URL.
+12. **Independent Drag-to-Navigate**: Drag any link onto the 'S' or 'T' icon to navigate the current page locally without affecting the paired tab.

 ## How it Works
 ![chrome_split_view_preview](https://github.com/user-attachments/assets/cb101a97-e580-412f-9844-1cb3befa3e3b)